Angolan War of Independence: International politics

-In 1957, Ghana (former British Gold Cost) becomes the first European colony in Africa to achieve independence, under the leadership of Kwame Nkrumah.
+In 1957, Ghana (former British Gold Coast) becomes the first European colony in Africa to achieve independence, under the leadership of Kwame Nkrumah.
 In 1958, he organized the Conference of African Independent States, which aimed to be the African Bandung.

 The former Belgian Congo and northern neighbor of Angola became independent in 1960, as the Republic of the Congo (known as "Congo-Léopoldville" and later "Congo-Kinshasa", being renamed "Republic of Zaire" in 1971), with Joseph Kasa-Vubu as president and Patrice Lumumba as prime-minister.
 Immediately after independence, a number of violent disturbances occurred leading to the Congo Crisis.
 The white population became a target, with more than 80,000 Belgian residents being forced to flee from the country.
 The Katanga seceded under the leadership of Moïse Tshombe.
 The crisis led to the intervention of United Nations and Belgian military forces.
 The Congolese internal conflicts would culminate with the ascension to power of Mobutu Sese Seko in 1965.

 John F. Kennedy was inaugurated as President of the United States on 20 January 1961.
 His Administration started to support the African nationalist movements, with the objective of neutralizing the increasing Soviet influence in Africa.
 Regarding Angola, the United States started to give direct support to the UPA and assumed an hostile attitude against Portugal, forbidding it to use American weapons in Africa.

 In 1964, Northern Rhodesia became independent as Zambia, under the leadership of Kenneth Kaunda.
 From then on, Angola was almost entirely surrounded by countries with regimes hostile to Portugal, the exception being South West Africa.